SmoothKen/knn-svc/README.md

 Steps:
 - Ensure you have 16kHz, mono WAVs for the source (content) and target (style).
 - In the first cell, set `src_wav_path` and `ref_wav_path` and optionally tweak `ckpt_type`, `post_opt`, and `topk`.
+- Launch the notebook using Poetry so it can see the project dependencies:

+    ```bash
+    poetry run jupyter notebook knnsvc_demo.ipynb
+    ```

 - Run the next cell to perform the conversion.
 The result will be saved next to the source file as:
     `<src_basename>_to_<tgt_basename>_knn_<ckpt_type>_<post_opt>.wav`
 - Subsequent cells will load and play the result inside the notebook.